Do you know the number one challenge for electric fleet managers?

 In this case, your overall project would fail for two reasons:

-a) you have to delay the entire project by at least six months.
+- You have to delay the entire project by at least six months.
 As a result, the company will not be able to achieve their strategic KPI of being 100% electric by 2025.

-b) you will exceed the planned budget for the electrification.
+- You will exceed the planned budget for the electrification.
 This is only one location, and your calculation shows that the other site will face similar challenges.
 That would lead to nearly a billion-dollar additional unplanned investment over the coming years.

 However, you also find another interesting result: Your analysis shows that all your vehicles seem to be fully charged between 3 AM and 5 AM.
 And the majority actually before 4 AM.

 You decide to perform a second analysis.
 This time you assume that your company uses a new optimization technology for intelligent EV fleet charging.

 Scenario 2: Optimized charging: lean management and smart charging